Thomas Cardozo

-Thomas Whitmarsh Cardozo (December 19, 1838 – April 13, 1881) was an American educator, journalist, and public official during the Reconstruction Era in the United States.
-He served as State Superintendent of Education in Mississippi and is the first African American to have held the position.
+Thomas Whitmarsh Cardozo (December 19, 1838 – April 13, 1881) was an American educator, journalist, writer, and public official during the Reconstruction Era in the United States.
+He adopted the name Civis as a nom de plume and wrote as a correspondent for the New National Era, founded by Frederick Douglass.
+He was the first African American to hold the position of State Superintendent of Education in Mississippi.

 Early life

-Thomas Cardozo was born free in Charleston, South Carolina in 1838.
-His father, Isaac Nunez Cardozo, was part of a well-known Jewish family and was a weigher in the U.S. Customs House of Charleston for 24 years, until his death in 1855.
+Thomas Whitmarsh Cardozo was born in 1838 in Charleston, South Carolina, as the youngest of five children.
+His father, Isaac Nunez Cardozo, was part of a well-known Sephardic Jewish family and was a weigher in the U.S. Customs House of Charleston for 24 years, until his death in 1855.
 Thomas's mother was Lydia Weston, a freed slave of mixed ancestry who was a seamstress.
-He had two older brothers, Henry Cardozo and Francis Lewis Cardozo, and two older sisters, Lydia Frances Cardozo and Eslanda Cardozo.
+He had two older brothers, Henry Weston Cardozo and Francis Lewis Cardozo, and two older sisters, Lydia Frances Cardozo and Eslander Cardozo.

 In Charleston, Thomas was among the "free-Negro elite" and went to private schools for free black children, mainly taught by free black teachers.
 He was also taught by his father Isaac and his uncle Jacob Cardozo, who was an economist and newspaper publisher.